thedarredondo/data-science-fundamentals/README.md

 - we need to admit that all predictions requie assumptions.
 - we end up with some gnarly integrals.

-The first one isn't actaully a problem, its just an exercise in humility.
+The first one isn't actually a problem, its just an exercise in humility.

 The second one, about the integrals, is more interesting.
 It used to be a problem before computers and certain algorithms (Markov Chain Monte Carlo variants, mostly) were invented and refined.
-With librairies like pymc or similar, we can consistently wiggle our way past the integral computations.
-There's a lot of depth there, but the point is that we have tools that are just as reliable as those tables of z scores you'll find on the AP stats exam.
+Now, with librairies like pymc or similar, we can consistently wiggle our way past the integral computations.
+There's a lot of depth here, but the point is that we have tools that are just as reliable as those tables of z scores you'll find on the AP stats exam.

 ## Textbook(s) Used